georgeteo/samsu-assasins/README.md

 5. Push team -- TODO Comment in reply.py

 ## Testing TODO

+Make all static methods into instance methods. :(

 1. Handler.py routing of each command + Error command
 3. REPLY.handler and subcommands -- Skeleton in test_reply.py
 7. Action Error handling in Main.py -- TODO update error handling in '/' for new error types